 The information on this page only applies to Executive MBA courses, which meet primarily on Fridays and Saturdays.
 This information also applies to select EMBA block week courses which meet all day Sun-Thurs or Mon-Fri, as well as select evening electives that meet weekly from 6-9PM.
 EMBA electives have course codes beginning with the number 7 (i.e. B7xxx-xxx).

-Please review the Spring 2021 EMBA Courses available for Cross-Registration and take note of the format the course is offered in.
-Then, refer to the EMBA-NY Friday/Saturday Spring 2021 Schedule (for Cross Registration) or the EMBA-NY Saturday Spring 2021 Schedule (for Cross Registration) as appropriate to determine if the course fits your schedule.
+Please review the Fall 2021 EMBA Courses available for Cross-Registration and take note of the format the course is offered in.
+Then, refer to the EMBA-NY Friday/Saturday Fall 2021 Schedule (for Cross Registration) or the EMBA-NY Saturday Fall 2021 Schedule (for Cross Registration) as appropriate to determine if the course fits your schedule.

 Important Information on Executive MBA Cross-Registration

 Select Business School Executive MBA offerings, excluding core courses, are open to all currently enrolled Columbia University, Teachers College, and Union Theological Seminary graduate degree candidates, as well as post-baccalaureate students in the School of Professional Studies (SPS).
 Note that while undergraduate seniors are permitted to enroll in full-time MBA courses, they are not permitted to enroll in EMBA courses.

 Executive MBA courses (B7000 Level) are primarily offered on the weekend, and are available on an exception basis for students who need to take weekend electives and have completed any pre-/co- requisites for the course.
 Cross-registration seats are offered on a space available basis after the EMBA selection process is complete.
 Note that not all EMBA courses will be available for cross-registration, due to issues of capacity and pedagogy, and there is no process for requesting seats in courses not included in the posted list of cross-registration course options.